project-lighter/lighter/docs/basics/config.md

   ...
 ```
-Here, the optimizer is passed to the scheduler with the `optimizer` argument. `%trainer#max_epochs` is also passed to the scheduler where it fetches `max_epochs` from the Trainer class.
+In this example, the optimizer is passed to the scheduler using the `optimizer` argument.
+The `%trainer#max_epochs` syntax retrieves the `max_epochs` value from the Trainer class.

 <br/>
 #### Datasets

-The most commonly changed part of the config is often the datasets as common workflows involve training/inferring on your own dataset.
-We provide a `datasets` key with `train`, `val`, `test` and `predict` keys that generate dataloaders for each of the different workflows provided by pytorch lightning.
-These are described in detail [here](./workflows.md)
+Datasets are often the most frequently modified part of the configuration, as workflows typically involve training or inferring on custom datasets.
+The `datasets` key includes `train`, `val`, `test`, and `predict` sub-keys, which generate dataloaders for each workflow supported by PyTorch Lightning.
+Detailed information is available [here](./workflows.md).

 <div class="annotate" markdown>